Sealing Criminal Records

 - Most sex offenses, including those that require sex offender registration;

-- Certain offenses defined by statute as “violent crimes,” even if no violence was involved;
+- Certain offenses defined by statute as “violent crimes,” even if no actual violence was involved;

 - Certain other felonies defined in the statute.

 Before a judge will consider sealing your criminal record, you must meet certain conditions.
-If you cannot meet the following conditions, your application will be summarily denied by the court:
+To be eligible, you must meet the following criteria:

-- At least 10 years must have passed between your sentencing or release from prison and your application to the court;
+- At least 10 years must have passed between your sentencing or release from prison – whichever is later – and your application to the court;

 - You have no current or pending criminal charges;